aahamlin/aahamlin.github.io/_drafts/aws-amplify-elm-project.md

 > Note that the Elm reference projects use a slightly different syntax where their Elm.Main.init() call does not refer to a node in the DOM.

-Trying `npm run start` after correctly the elm syntax and now the simple Elm UI displays our "hello" text.
-Now I can continue following the article on creating the PWA.
+After correcting the elm syntax and running `npm run start`,  the simple Elm UI displays our "hello" text.
+Now, I can continue following the article on creating the PWA.

 Having read and reviewed the manual steps, I am skipping ahead to making the dynamic build.
 This requires installing some more node modules.
 Again, I am under the assumption these can be installed as "devDependencies" until such time as this doesn't work for me.

-> Note to avoid kruft in the output directory, e.g. "dist", I have added clean-webpack-plugin to the mix.

 ```
 $ npm i -D sw-precache-webpack-plugin